GP partners should read the BMA’s guidance on redeploying staff, working in hubs and furlough, which is in our toolkit for GPs and GP practices.

 Agreeing to redeployment

-You may have been or be asked to temporarily work in a different or unfamiliar care setting to support the ongoing pandemic response.
+At an earlier stage of the COVID-19 response, it was common for staff or students to be asked to act outside of their normal role.
+You may have been or may be asked to temporarily work in a different or unfamiliar care setting to support the ongoing pandemic response.

 Responsibilities of your employer

 If you do agree to redeployment, your employer is responsible for you and must risk assess all transfer requirements, including your personal safety and the clinical circumstances.
 This includes not asking you to act outside of your competencies.
 You must:

 - be given the opportunity to confirm your individual competencies before redeployment

 - not be asked to operate beyond your competence or in a role that you are not confident doing

 - where possible, undertake any training you feel that you need before your redeployment placement starts